Finlay Cross-Adair: Preston North End

 Cross-Adair joined the Preston North End academy aged ten, making his debut for the club on 15 October 2022 as a substitute in a 2–0 defeat to Stoke City.
 In December 2022, he signed a two-and-a-half year deal with the club, his first professional contract.

 On 3 August 2023, Cross-Adair joined Scottish League One club Annan Athletic on loan until 31 January 2024.
 In October 2023, he suffered serious injuries following a car accident on the A6 in Lancaster.
 He underwent two operations later in the month, being given the 'all clear' by his surgeon in January 2024.

 In August 2024, he joined Northern Premier League Premier Division side Prescot Cables on loan until 1 December 2024.

 Fleetwood Town

 In November 2024, Cross-Adair was spotted on trial with League Two club Fleetwood Town.
 The following month, the move was confirmed after he joined National League North side Warrington Town on loan from Fleetwood.
 On 1 April 2025, he made his debut as a late substitute in a 4–1 victory over Accrington Stanley.

 Non-League

-In June 2025, Cross-Adair returned to Prescot Cables on a permanent basis following his departure from Fleetwood Town.
+In June 2025, Cross-Adair returned to Prescot Cables following his departure from Fleetwood Town.